What cat breed is the best for me?

 The American Short-hair is medium to large size (6 to 15 pounds).
 American Short hairs are very well rounded.
 It has moderate length hair, is moderately active, and has moderate intelligence.
 The American Short-hair likes toys, is fairly independent but will cuddle.
 They also get along with dogs.
 However, the American Short-hair typically is not good in a household with other small pets due to its natural hunting instincts.
 It does not need constant attention but is affectionate.
 And is an excellent companion without being too needy.

 The Maine Coon is very large and can grow as big as 25 pounds.
 However, the Maine Coon is typically sweet and friendly and gets along well with children and other pets.
 This cat is moderately active and is considered very intelligent.
 The Maine Coon’s enjoys attention but is not demanding and will enjoy some lap time if that is your desire.
 The Maine Coon is a long-haired cat typically with a neck ruff and tufted feet.
 Surprisingly, the coat typically need no more than weekly brushing.
+You can also bathe them for a better grooming routine.
+Here is the shampoo I recommend you use for Maine Coons.

 Image by Lil Shepherd